gabriel-lima/api-segmentation/README.md

 ### Running server

-To run with Docker, you need just:
+To run with Docker:
 ```bash
 docker-compose up -d
 ```

-Or at folder /project, run:
+Or at folder if installed on local machine, run:
 ```bash
 ./manage.py runserver
 ```